Terry Wogan: Honours and awards

 Wogan was appointed an Honorary Officer of the Order of the British Empire (OBE) in 1997, and later became an Honorary Knight Commander of the same order (KBE) in the 2005 Queen's Birthday Honours List.
-After asserting his right to British citizenship and retaining his Irish citizenship that year, Wogan was officially knighted on 11 October 2005, allowing him to use the style "Sir".
+After asserting his right to British citizenship and retaining his Irish citizenship that year, Wogan was officially knighted on 11 October 2005, allowing him to be called "Sir Terry".
 On 29 May 2007, he was appointed a Deputy Lieutenant of Buckinghamshire.

 On 15 June 2007, Wogan's home city of Limerick honoured him with the Freedom of the City at a ceremony in Limerick's Civic Hall.
 Because of his long absence from the city and unflattering remarks about the city in a 1980 interview, the local press carried out a vox pop, which resulted in support for the award.
-He was made an honorary freeman of the City of London in 2009, and invited to raise the bascules of Tower Bridge.
+He was made an Honorary Freeman of the City of London in 2009, and invited to raise the bascules of Tower Bridge.

 In 2004, he received an Honorary D.Litt. degree from the University of Limerick, as well as a special lifetime achievement award from his native city.
 He received an Honorary LL.D. degree from Leicester University in 2010.

 In 1978, Wogan was the subject of This Is Your Life, when he was surprised by Eamonn Andrews at Broadcasting House.

 Wogan was inducted into the Radio Academy Hall of Fame at a gala dinner held in his honour on 10 December 2009.
 Wogan was announced as the Ultimate Icon of Radio 2, commemorating the station's 40th birthday.
 The shortlist of sixteen candidates had been published on the BBC Radio 2 website, and the winner was announced live on Radio 2 during a one-off special edition of Family Favourites by host Michael Aspel on 30 September 2007.
 He praised his fellow nominees, the Beatles, Diana, Princess of Wales, and Nelson Mandela during his acceptance speech, which was broadcast live on BBC Radio 2, and he chose Nat King Cole's recording of "Stardust" as his iconic song of the last 40 years.
 Wogan had chosen the song twice before as his favourite record on Desert Island Discs, and said he wanted to be buried with it.